aws-samples/aws-last-mile-delivery-hyperlocal/docs/components/03-location-service.md

 1. Check if there are any drivers who haven't reported for TTL amount of time: lookup all drivers from `driver:loc:ttls` Redis sorted set (between -infinity and now)
 2. Remove those drivers from `driver:loc:ttls` redis sorted set, from `driver:loc:location` redis geohash, and also from `driver:loc:raw` redis hash.
 3. [Current implementation] Remove those drivers from `driver:stat:status` and `driver:stat:updated` redis hashes
-4. [Current implementation] Remove those drivers from `driver-location` Elasticsearch index
+4. [Current implementation] Remove those drivers from `driver-location` MemoryDB index

 **[Recommended implementation:]** Update those drivers' status to `OFFLINE` in `driver:stat:status` redis hash and in `driver-location` OPENSEARCH index.